What dogs know about keeping themselves healthy

 Some sources claim that the purpose of sharp grass-eating is to get rid of parasites in the intestinal tract.
 As I mentioned before, only a small portion of grass-eating dogs are unwell.
 My observation is that dogs who eat kibble and other processed foods, are generally more likely to suffer from metabolic imbalances and deficiencies, hence, they are more likely to eat grass and vomit.
 It makes complete sense that dogs who eat food that has been sitting on a shelf for months and sometimes years would eat grass more often.

-In summary, it is absolutely okay for your dog to eat grass if she or he has had regular check-ups, is healthy and eats raw or cooked food supplemented with natural vitamins, minerals, probiotics and omega oils.
+In summary, it is absolutely okay for your dog to eat grass if she or he has had regular check-ups, is healthy and eats a natural raw or cooked food diet supplemented with natural vitamins, minerals, probiotics and omega oils.

 © Dr. Peter Dobias, DVM